Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Ronnie L. Booth, Ph.D., President

-Ronnie L. Booth, Ph.D.
+Dr. Ronnie L. Booth, Ph.D.

 Tri-County Technical College

-During his ten years at Tri-County, Dr. Booth has launched three community campuses in Anderson, Easley, and Seneca, two of which include QuickJobs Development Centers for workforce and industry training.
-He also opened the Anderson-Oconee-Pickens Economic Development Center on the Pendleton Campus, a one-of-a-kind facility to train workers for new and expanding industries.
-In addition, he helped develop several important new initiatives, including the Bridge to Clemson program with Clemson University and the Connect to College program for high school drop-outs.
+During his fourteen years at Tri-County, Dr. Booth has launched three community campuses, three Workforce Training Centers, an Economic Development Center, and a state-of-the-art Industrial Technology Center.
+In addition, he has led the establishment of several groundbreaking initiatives, including the nationally-recognized Bridge to Clemson program with Clemson University and the Connect to College program for high school dropouts.

-Dr. Booth holds a Bachelor of Science degree in Business Administration, a master's in Education in Student Personnel Services, and a Ph.D. in Higher Education Leadership and Policies from the University of South Carolina.
-He also holds a Master of Arts in Theological Studies from Gordon-Conwell Theological Seminary and was awarded an honorary doctorate of Humanities from Clemson University.
+A native of Aiken, South Carolina, Dr. Booth holds a Bachelor of Science degree in Business Administration, a master's in Education in Student Personnel Services, and a Ph.D. in Higher Education Leadership and Policies from the University of South Carolina.
+He also holds a Master of Arts in Theological Studies from Gordon-Conwell Theological Seminary and was awarded an Honorary Doctorate of Humanities from Clemson University.